-Current Time • Advantages: Batteries can supply parallel or series.
-DC directly and it is pos ssible to add the sources in • Disadvantages: In reality, the use 24 volts in some vehicles).
-Those I current.
-5
+- Advantages: Batteries can supply DC directly and it is possible to add the sources in parallel or series. - Disadvantages: In reality, the use of the batteries limits the voltage to a few volts (up to 24 volts in some vehicles).
+Those low voltages prevent the transportation of this type of current.